johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 A soldier's life starts
 :	when they perceive a *calling* to a life of military service.
 There may be many reasons why someone enlists in an army, but at some point they sense a calling towards it.

-	A calling is an awareness that a particular occupation represents an attractive, or appropriate, vocation to pursue.
+	A calling is an awareness that a particular occupation represents a desirable, compelling, or appropriate vocation to pursue.

 ### Training ###

 A soldier's calling is tested
 :	with a period of intensive, *basic training*, which potentially equips them for a lifestyle of military service.
-Trainee soldiers experience all kinds of difficult trials and hardships that test discipline, teamwork, determination, competence and faithfulness to duty.
+Trainee soldiers experience all kinds of difficult trials and hardships that test factors including: discipline, teamwork, communication, competence, obedience, initiative, determination, loyalty.
 During this time, the capability and characteristics of each individual are either enhanced or exposed as inadequate.

-	At the end of this period, training officers decide whether each soldier has satisfactorily completed basic training.
+	At the end of this period, training officers assess whether each soldier has satisfactorily completed basic training.
 If they have failed they either undertake the training again, or leave military service.

 ### Commissioning [military] ###

 A soldier's commissioning
 :	represents the beginning of their *active service*, as a member of a regiment, or division of the army.
-They are equipped and authorised for military service, capable and ready to fulfil their duty---which includes general soldiering, as well as a personal vocation, such as *infantry, chef, driver, engineer, medic, officer*.
+They are equipped and authorised for military service: capable, ready and trusted to fulfil their duty—which includes general soldiering, as well as a personal vocation, such as *infantry, chef, driver, engineer, medic, officer* and so so.

 	In this new phase, soldiers continue to lead highly-disciplined lives and to experience difficult trials and tests.
-However, unlike the training phase, significant achievements are rewarded---generally, by receiving enhanced responsibility.
+However, unlike the training phase, significant achievements are rewarded—generally, by receiving additional tasks and responsibility.

 ### --- Option --- ⌥ ###